micro-manager/micro-manager.github.io/_pages/PI_GCS_2.md

 ### Configuration

-First you have to add a controller device for each PI controller you want to control by micro-manager.
+First you have to add a controller device for each PI controller you want to control by Micro-Manager.
 Give it a meaningful name, since the stages need this name to call the controller.
-After this you add the stages you want to use in micro-manager.
+After this you add the stages you want to use in Micro-Manager.
 Note that each controller can have as many stage devices as there are physical axes connected.
-E.g. one C-843.41 controller with 3 motorized stages can be used as one XYStage and one ZStage inside micro-manager, or you can use a 3-axis piezo stage connected to an E-712/710 as XYStage and ZStage.
+E.g. one C-843.41 controller with 3 motorized stages can be used as one XYStage and one ZStage inside Micro-Manager, or you can use a 3-axis piezo stage connected to an E-712/710 as XYStage and ZStage.
 You can also use two single axis controllers to control one XY stage.

 Communication with the devices is implemented in two different ways:

--   using the built-in serial (RS-232) communication of micro-manager - no other software modules are required.
-This is possible for all platforms supported by micro-manager.
+-   using the built-in serial (RS-232) communication of Micro-Manager - no other software modules are required.
+This is possible for all platforms supported by Micro-Manager.
 Implemented by “PI\_GCSController”.
 -   using PI’s modules (DLLs) - this allows connecting to RS-232 and PCI but is limited to Windows.
 Implemented by “PI\_GCSControllerDLL”.